Cherrapunji & Shillong, Meghalaya: Monsoon 7 Hidden Paradise

 Double-Decker Root BridgeNongriat village₹50 (bridge area) + Guide ₹500Living root bridge made from ficus tree roots; 3,000+ stairs to trek down

-Rainbow FallsBeyond NongriatFree + GuideAzure blue waterfall reached after extra trekking from Double-Decker bridge
+Wei Sawdong FallsNear Mawsmai₹30–₹50 (varies)The azure blue waterfall was reached after an extra trek from the Double-Decker bridge

 Dainthlen FallsSohra–Pynursla roadFreeLegend of a slain serpent; flat surface for walking near the fall